aamirWasi/Interview-Preparation-V1/README.md

     }
 }
 ```
+### What is Polymorphism, and how does it improve code flexibility?
+1. Polymorphism allows one interface to be used for different types.
+It can be achieved through method overriding or method overloading.
 ## Q12: How does method overriding support polymorphism in C#??
 1. Method overriding allows a derived class to provide a specific implementation of a method that is already defined in the base class.
 This is a key feature of runtime polymorphism.
 ## Q12: Can you explain the difference between method overloading and method overriding with examples?